roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 ![EVERYMASK Face Frame Build Hanger Wire](../images/everymask-step1.1-coat-hanger.jpg "EVERYMASK Face Frame Build Hanger Wire")

 __1.2__ Starting from the ends, use a short nose pliars to bend the hooks that will hold the elastic.
-Leave a gap so that we can slide the elastic into the hook (see step) later on.
+Leave a gap so that we can slide the elastic into the hook (see step 2.2) later on.

 ![EVERYMASK Face Frame Build Forming the Wire](../images/everymask-step1.2-forming.jpg "EVERYMASK Face Frame Build Forming the Wire")